Earthquake centered near New York City rattles the Northeast

 In midtown Manhattan, the usual cacophony of traffic grew louder as motorists blared their horns on momentarily shuddering streets.
 Some Brooklyn residents heard a booming sound and their building shaking.
 In an apartment house in Manhattan’s East Village, a resident from more earthquake-prone California calmed nervous neighbors.

+At a coffee shop in lower Manhattan, customers buzzed over the unexpected earthquake, which rattled dishware and shook the concrete counter.
+“I noticed the door trembling on its frame,” said India Hays, a barista.
+“I thought surely there couldn’t be an earthquake here.”

-People in Baltimore, Philadelphia, Connecticut and other areas of the East Coast unaccustomed to earthquakes also reported feeling the ground shake.
+People in Baltimore, Philadelphia, Connecticut and other areas of the Northeast reported shaking.
+Tremors lasting for several seconds were felt over 200 miles away near the Massachusetts-New Hampshire border.

 New York Gov. Kathy Hochul posted on X that the quake was felt throughout the state.
 “My team is assessing impacts and any damage that may have occurred, and we will update the public throughout the day,” Hochul said.